theonize/Currier/Studies/Identity Crisis/Main.md

 But God chose him to underrow the future nation of Israel.
 God orchestrated the events of His life and blessed him to that end.
+We should be eternally grateful because that is the machine that brought the gospel to us.
-So it is with us: God loves us and has pierced the darkness for as many as possible and shaped us to include us in his work.
+God loves us and has pierced the darkness for as many as possible and shaped us to include us in his work.
 This creation and re-creation forms our identity.
-The struggle with evil in us is our crisis.
+The struggle with evil in and around us is our crisis.

 # Identity & Crisis